apache/skywalking/docs/en/guides/How-to-build.md

 ### Build from GitHub
 1. Prepare git, JDK8 and maven3
 1. Clone project

+    If you want to build a release from source codes, provide a `tag name` by using `git clone -b [tag_name] ...` while cloning.

     ```bash
     git clone --recurse-submodules https://github.com/apache/skywalking.git
     cd skywalking/